Monster Trucks poster

 The inciting incident occurs at 12 minutes when Terravex's fracking operation breaches an underground cavern, releasing three subterranean creatures.
 One escapes into the town, disrupting both Tripp's world and establishing the central conflict with the corporation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Tripp realizes Creech can power his truck by acting as a living engine.
+This indicates the protagonist's commitment to Tripp realizes Creech can power his truck by acting as a living engine.
 He makes the active choice to let Creech stay and work with him, forming a partnership.
 They take the truck for its first test drive together., moving from reaction to action.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Terravex corners them and captures Creech and the other creatures.
 Tripp loses his friend and faces the reality that his selfishness nearly cost Creech everything.
 His truck—his symbol of escape—is destroyed.
-All seems lost., reveals the protagonist at their lowest point.
+All seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Tripp gains crucial information about how to reach the creatures' underground home.
 He synthesizes his mechanical skills with his newfound sense of responsibility, rallying allies including his stepfather who turns against Terravex.
 A plan forms for the rescue., demonstrating the transformation achieved throughout the journey.